unclebob7/PST-KDD24/README.md

 - finrl 0.3.5

 ### Usage
-We provide the PST implementation and PST w/o MTPS on two stock markets: HK, US.
+We provide the implementation of PST and PST w/o MTPS on two stock markets: HK, US.
 For example, the command for reporducing the US market results (PST):
 ```
 cd ./st_us